tableau/extensions-api/README.md

 ![Image of T-Flex the T-Rex](./assets/tflx.png)

-## Docs and Example Code
+## Setup and Running Samples
-This repository contains a [wiki](https://github.com/tableau/ProjectFrelard/wiki) which contains developer documentation.
-You are encouraged to use it and also contribute.

-Example code can be found in the folder called [Examples/ReactJs](https://github.com/tableau/ProjectFrelard/tree/master/Examples/ReactJs).
-Note: running the examples requires you to have [Node.js](http://nodejs.org) installed.

-Use [Issues](https://github.com/tableau/ProjectFrelard/issues) to log any problems or bugs you encounter in the docs or example code.
+### Pre-requisites
+* You must have Node.js and npm installed.
+You can get these from [http://nodejs.org](http://nodejs.org).

+### Setup
+1. Copy the `.trex` files of the sample you wish to run to `~\Documents\My Tableau Repository (Beta)\Extensions` so they are available to Tableau.
+2. Open a command prompt window to the location where you cloned this repo.
+3. Run `npm install`.
+4. Run `npm start`.
+5. Launch Tableau and use the sample in a dashboard.

 ## Known Issues (as of June 14, 2017)
+Use [Issues](https://github.com/tableau/ProjectFrelard/issues) to log any problems or bugs you encounter in the docs or sample  code.

 ### Unhanded Exceptions During Interop (Qt Browser)
 When invoking something from JS over to the C++ code, if there is an unhanded exception the Qt browser seems to become completely messed up and will not set up the web channel communications correctly any more until the process is restarted.
 This means if you get an exception which escapes, you might need to restart tableau in order to get things working again.